LGBTQ history in Thailand: Ancient

-Homosexuality has been documented in Thailand since the Ayutthaya period (1351-1767).
-Temple murals predating the Rattanakosin era (1782-1932) have been found which depict same-sex relations between both men and women.
+Homosexuality has been documented in Thailand since the Ayutthaya period (1351–1767).
+Temple murals predating the Rattanakosin era (1782–1932) have been found which depict same-sex relations between both men and women.
 ‘Samutthakhot Kham Chan’ (สมุทรโฆษคำฉันท์), Thai literature from Ayuttaya times, mentioned lesbian relationships between the concubines living in the royal palace.
 In the poem, the writer wrote about the concubines sleeping together, some of them have their breasts exposed, some of them embracing each other in their sleep.

-Royal law in Borommatrailokkanat, King’s Reign states that if the concubines act or treat each other as lovers, they shall be whipped 50 times.
+Royal law in Borommatrailokkanat, King's Reign states that if the concubines act or treat each other as lovers, they shall be whipped 50 times.

 The notion of kathoey

-The Thai term kathoey refers to a gender identity which is distinct from male and female, but is instead something inbetween or a third gender.
+The Thai term kathoey refers to a gender identity which is distinct from male and female, but is instead something in between or a third gender.
 It is often used by people who may also identify with the terms trans woman, intersex, or an effeminate gay man, and represents a mixing of "physical and psychological sex, gender behaviours and sexuality".
 Scholarship suggests that "an idealized hermaphroditic kathoey category" was likely inspired and shaped by Thai creation myths and Hindu-Buddhist mythology.
 It is also similar to the Pali term "pandaka".
 This mythical kathoey figure blends male and female, masculine and feminine traits in equal measure and continues to influence modern Thai ideas about gender and eroticism.

 Rama I-VIII

-Prince Kraison
+Prince Kraisorn

-Prince Kraison, King Rama I’s son, had his own all-male theatre group.
-It was known to be luxurious, with Prince Kraison providing expensive clothing and jewelry to all the actors.
-These actors would dress for female parts while performing and, with the support from Prince Kraison, also dressed as women at public occasion like Loi Krathong festival.
+Prince Kraisorn, King Rama I’s son, had his own all-male theatre group.
+It was known to be luxurious, with Prince Kraisorn providing expensive clothing and jewelry to all the actors.
+These actors would dress for female parts while performing and, with the support from Prince Kraisorn, also dressed as women at public occasion like Loi Krathong festival.

 According to the memorandum, Khun Thong (ขุนทอง) and Yaem (แย้ม) were two actors Prince Kraisorn adored the most, and were patronized more than the rest of the actors.
-Prince Kraison never tried to cover up his sexuality and his preference.
+Prince Kraisorn never tried to cover up his sexuality and his preference.
 He unashamedly spent most of his time with these actors and usually spent the night with the actors in their home not in his palace, which was very uncommon for his position as a prince.
-This unusual behavior of Prince Kraison led to the investigation where the actors confessed to performing sexual interaction.
+This unusual behavior of Prince Kraisorn led to the investigation where the actors confessed to performing sexual interaction.